RareKermit/TrumpBalatro/README.md

 # TrumpBalatro
-Trump Balatro Mod! -- Now With Tariffs! (and other things)
+Trump Balatro Mod! -- Now With Tariffs!

+(Generally increased prices and weaker jokers (and some other changes lol...))

 Requires steamoded, credit to them for their mod in general, and the ModdedVanilla joker-adding stuff used here as well!